 Method: AACC Method 38-12A, 2000

-2.4.5 Sedimentation Value (ml)
+2.4.5 Sedimentation Value

 The sedimentation test provides information on the protein quantity and the quality of ground wheat and flour samples.
 The SDS sedimentation test measures the sedimentation value of the suspension of flour in SDS-lactic acid solution.
 The sedimentation value depends mainly on the amount and the swelling characteristics of the glutenins, since other proteins like gliadins are soluble in the SDS test solution.
 Cultivars with different protein quality, as expressed by their gluten characteristics, should be differentiated by the SDS sedimentation test.